Luxe, Calme et Volupté: Style

 The painting is Matisse's most important work in which he used the Divisionist technique advocated by Signac.
 Divisionism is created by individual dots of colors placed strategically on the canvas in order to appear blended from a distance; Matisse's variant of this style is created by numerous short dashes of color to develop the forms that are seen in the image.
 He first adopted the style after reading Signac's essay "D'Eugène Delacroix au Néo-impressionisme" in 1898.

 The simplification of form and details is a trademark of Fauvist landscapes in which artists intentionally created artificial structures that distorted the reality of images.
 Many of these same qualities can be found in Matisse's other works.
 Other Fauvist painters worked on large scale landscapes that did not focus as much on figures within the composition as with Matisse's works.

 Interpretations

 Scholars suggest that interpreting the paintings requires the viewer to acknowledge its resistance to interpretation.
 Matisse's previous works were all firmly rooted in the visual aspects of Post-Impression leading scholars to question how his work had taken such a drastic turn into a depiction of fantasy.
 David Carrier writes that the painting is ambiguous and lacks reference to any of its supposed sources of inspiration.
-Despite the literary source for the work's title, Luxe, Calme, et Volupté, it is not related to the narrative of poem in any way.
+Despite the literary source for the work's title, Luxe, Calme, et Volupté, it is not related to the narrative or poem in any way.